Audio: 1974

 "Mr. D's Collection # 1" - promo LP, CBS/Sony YBPC 2 (Japan), mid 1974:

 This is the album that first collected Bob Dylan rarities together, and it was only been released in Japan on vinyl as a strictly limited edition.
-This album was released three years before the extracted EP, Mr. D's Collection #2, which definitely dates from 1977.
-Hans Seegers and Wil Gielen have now confirmed the above date for this.
+This album was released two years before the extracted EP, Mr. D's Collection #2, which definitely dates from 1976.
+Hans Seegers and Wil Gielen have now confirmed the above date for this album.
 I have no information about this release having an obi.

 MrD1.jpg (13099 bytes)